Export lists using SQList

 Practical examples of value

 • Reporting and dashboards.
 A finance team needs daily dashboards combining approvals from a SharePoint list with sales figures stored in SQL.
 With SQList feeding the list data into SQL Server, Power BI can build combined visuals without complex queries to SharePoint or data duplication scripts.
+This pattern aligns closely with live reporting scenarios using SharePoint and Power BI.

 • System-to-system integration.
 An HR system requires nightly updates based on case records kept in SharePoint.
 Synchronised SQL tables let the HR integration job perform set-based updates directly against a relational source, simplifying error handling and retries.
+This is a common example of integrating SharePoint data with line-of-business systems.

 • Bulk exports and migrations.
 For migrations off SharePoint or for long-term archival, an up-to-date SQL copy reduces the effort of extracting large volumes of list items and associated metadata using brittle REST calls.